edgio-docs/edgio-docs/src/pages/guides/logs/rtld/web_server_log_delivery.md

     }
     ```

-    Replace the term "BUCKET-NAME" in lines 16 and 17 with the name of the AWS S3 bucket to which this policy is being applied.
+    Replace the term `BUCKET-NAME` in lines 16 and 17 with the name of the AWS S3 bucket to which this policy is being applied.

 3. If you have enabled server-side encryption on the AWS S3 bucket identified in step 1, then you must also enable default bucket encryption.